 Understanding what it means to be Catholic is a major component of the St. Laurence experience.
-Students are given opportunities to act on their faith as opposed to just talking about it by reaching out to fellow students, neighbors and people in need.
+Students are given opportunities to act on their faith by reaching out to fellow students, neighbors and people in need.

 The Edmund Rice Outreach program serves as students’ outlet into the local community.
 Every Friday groups of students serve hot meals at the St. Pius soup kitchen.

 Helping others happens in the community, but it can also happen at school.
 In the Peer Ministry program, student leaders work together to plan activities like school masses, prayer services and grade school retreats.